Sammy Lee (scientist): Biography

 Lee was no stranger to controversy.
-In addition to his work in IVF, he had differences of opinion with the HFEA, most notably over the issue of human cloning.
+In addition to his work in IVF, he had differences of opinion with the HFEA, including over the issue of human cloning.
 He states that if it may be done safely and effectively, and be morally justifiable.

 Lee also wrote an article in the Sunday Times (10 November 2002) in the aftermath of a number of high-profile embryo transfer mixups in several human IVF clinics.

-Professor Sammy Lee arranged a conference co-sponsored by the Progress Educational Trust entitled '21st Century Motherhood' at the University College London (UCL) (18 September 2009).
+Professor Sammy Lee arranged a conference co-sponsored by the Progress Educational Trust entitled '21st Century Motherhood' at UCL in September 2009.